Whimsy Stick

 How Often to Run Flirt Pole Sessions With Overexcited Dogs

 Daily sessions produce the best behavioral results when using a flirt pole for overexcited dogs.
-Specifically, two 7-minute structured sessions per day — one before the morning walk, one in the evening — consistently outperform one longer weekly session.
-The morning session depletes accumulated overnight arousal and primes the overexcited dog for better walk behavior.
-The evening session processes the day’s stimulation and helps the dog settle overnight.
+Specifically, two 7-minute structured sessions per day, one before the morning walk and one in the evening, consistently outperform one longer weekly session.

-For dogs in the Coaldale, CO area and across the Arkansas Valley, Salida, Buena Vista, and Cañon City, Christopher Moran works with overexcited dogs daily using exactly this method.
 The results are consistent: two to three weeks of daily structured flirt pole for overexcited dogs sessions produces measurable behavioral change in overexcited dogs across all breeds and drive levels.
-See the complete flirt pole training guide for the full week-by-week progression.
+For breed-specific applications, see the High Energy Dogs Guide and the German Shepherd and Malinois Guide.

 The Mistakes That Make Overexcited Dogs Worse